zhleternity/image_retrieval_binary_hash_code/README.md

 For the foods25 dataset,it has already exists in this repo,so you need not downlowd.
 For the Webface dataset, you need download by yourself.
 Get the data and models required:
-- Download the data and uncompress in 'image-retrieval-lsh/data'
+- Download the data and uncompress in 'image_retrieval_binary_hash_code/data'
   * foods25: [Google Drive](https://drive.google.com/open?id=0B_Rjj_NgCayPRExDYkNKTWF1bjQ)
   * Webface: http://www.cbsr.ia.ac.cn/english/CASIA-WebFace-Database.html

-- Download the models and uncompress in 'image-retrieval-lsh/models'
+- Download the models：
+  For foods25,uncompress in 'image_retrieval_binary_hash_code/examples/'
   * foods25: [Google Drive](https://drive.google.com/open?id=0B_Rjj_NgCayPcC1kNXlRWmRWY2M)
+  For webface,download the model and put it in 'image_retrieval_binary_hash_code/examples/facescrub/'
   * Webface: https://pan.baidu.com/s/1ecbDJgp48IvRBrU4RHTFKA Extract Code：p5l3